 But we did.
 I reminded my mom the day before the party that Amir would be fucking peeved at all of us if he knew we spent any precious time being too sad over his loss to enjoy ourselves, particularly my sister, who waited so long to find her perfect partner and deserved this party so absolutely.
 Amir would want us to have the best fucking time and to celebrate the joy of the occasion unreservedly.

 I thought of him all night long, as I'm sure many people did.
 Every photo snapped should have had him in it.
 Every toast--he should have been there raising his glass along with the rest of us.
-Every song--he should have been there dancing (though, frankly, he likely would have skipped the dancing in favor of hanging out in the parking lot, shooting the shit with cousins and old friends).
+Every song--he should have been there dancing (though, frankly, he likely would have skipped the dancing in favor of hanging out in the parking lot, smoking pot and shooting the shit with cousins and old friends).

 I fucking hate that he wasn't there.
 I'm so angry that he missed out.